ndd21/PHYS281/docs/demo-classes.md

     with a different name.
 Here it is handy to store the vector as a list-type data attribute, but it is also nice to be able to access the individual components in an intuitively named manner.
 Hence defining properties for `x`, `y` and `z` that only return those components.
-    These attributes can be accesses with, e.g.:
+    These attributes can be accessed with, e.g.,:

     ```python
     v1 = Vector(1, 2, 3)